 Webb's creativity takes place amid the 11,000 square feet of halls and classroom that comprise the Lundin Fine Arts Center.
 This facility features a choir room, piano lab with 12 pianos, string ensemble room, recording studio, theatre room for drama classes and rehearsals, individual practice rooms, an art gallery and a 4,000 square-foot room that houses two and three dimensional art classrooms.

 With two full productions a year, rehearsals three to five days a week, classes in beginning and advanced levels of acting and theater, one-act productions, and trips to see plays in Nashville, The Webb School is the perfect place to study theatre.
 Under the guidance of a director and technical director, students run every part of the major productions.
 Plus, Webb's Theatre Department belongs to the International Thespian Society, honoring student achievement in theatre for more than 80 years and has a membership of over two million, from pre-professional thespians to emeritus levels.

 Ruth Cordell serves as Webb's Theatre Director.
-A recognized actress with 35 years of experience in television, film and theater, Cordell works closely with Webb students both as a director and teacher of speech, theater, and acting.
-Under her direction, Webb students have been invited to perform at the internationally acclaimed "Fringe Festival" in Edinburgh, Scotland.
+A recognized actress with 35+ years of experience in television, film and theater, Cordell works closely with Webb students both as a director and teacher of speech, theater, and acting.
+Under her direction, Webb students were chosen as a group of 50 high schools out of 1000+ applicants to perform at the internationally acclaimed "Fringe Festival" in Edinburgh, Scotland.
 Cordell is member of the Screen Actors Guild-American Federation of Television and Recording Artists and Actors' Equity Association.
 A working actress, Cordell has appeared locally in Franklin with Studio Tenn's Steel Magnolias and Nashville Repertory Theatre's productions of I Hate Hamlet, The Goat, Cabaret, All My Sons, Rapture Blister Burn, and the regional premiere of Posterity.